mhedgpeth/mhedgpeth.github.io/_posts/2014-06-13-engineering-laundry.md

   - limiting wip
   - process
 ---
-Before two weeks ago, <a title="Reclaimed House" href="http://reclaimed.house" target="_blank">my wife</a> had an intense hatred she only shared with close friends.
+Before two weeks ago, [my wife](http://www.anniehedgie.com) had an intense hatred she only shared with close friends.
 This was something she avoided; she abhorred.
 Something that trapped her in a life of anger and despair.

 Clothes.
 Worn and discarded.
 Washed.
 Dried.
 Put away.
 Repeat.
 Until death.